 The former City of Toronto that existed prior to amalgamation at the end of the 20th century (sometimes referred to as “Old Toronto”) stretches from the Humber River in the west, to the RC Harris Water Treatment Plant in the east.
 For the purposes of this project, I have broken up this stretch to go only as far east as the Don River, so that the Portlands can be a standalone area.

-I will refer to it as “downtown Toronto”, even though the shoreline west of Strachan or Dufferin would be hard to consider ‘part of the core.’
-In fact, this stretch can be broken into two distinct segments: the open parkland stretch that includes Sunnyside and Ontario Place, and the urban pier stretch that exists south of Queens Quay and Lake Shore Boulevard.
+I will refer to it as the “downtown shoreline”, which can be broken into two distinct segments: the open parkland stretch that includes Sunnyside and Ontario Place, and the “central waterfront” that exists south of Queens Quay and Lake Shore Boulevard.

 Sunnyside was a very popular recreation area in the early days of Toronto’s founding and development.
 It would attract crowds of swimmers and beachgoers in the early 1900s.
 The Sunnyside Bathing Pavillion was built in 1922 to provide changing rooms for bathers, and three years later, a standalone swimming pool was added.
 The pavillion and pool still stand today, and continue to be owned and operated by the City today.
 There was also an amusement park, roughly southwest of the King / Queen / Roncesvalles intersection, I highly recommend checking out Doug Taylor’s blog on Toronto’s history, in particular his piece on the Sunnyside Amusement Park, for a more detailed history.